iperal2021/follow_line_blog/docs/Follow_Line/index.md

 nav_exclude: false
 ---

+# Follow Line Robot

-The follow line uses a 3 infrared sensor's array wich are used to determine the position of the black line.
+The follow line uses a 3 infrared sensor array wich are used to determine the position of the black line.

+The robot should detect when its position changes and rectify to be on the most straight possible respectively to the line.

 To configure the different tasks executed we used the FreeRTOS library wich acts like a scheduler for Arduino.

-The two tasks:
-* Ping: sends a ping every four seconds.
-* Follow line: executes a finite state machine wich controls the movement.

 ### Finite State Machine